Kr00nan/hotelReservation/src/notes.md

 Admin Scenarios
 - displaying all customers accounts
-- viewing all of the rooms in the hotel
+- viewing all the rooms in the hotel
-- viewing all of the hotel reservations
+- viewing all the hotel reservations
 - adding a room to the hotel application

 Reserving a Room - requirements